 Image data analyst

 Hi, my name is Michael Karlovich, and this is my website!
-As an overview, I am a 27-year-old residing in the suburbs of NYC.
+As an overview, I am a 28-year-old residing in Manhattan.
 In 2015 I graduated from Union College in Schenectady, New York.
 At Union, I received a top-notch multidisciplinary liberal arts education while I majored in cognitive neuroscience and philosophy.

 Along with a skill set of excellent programming, statistics, and data analytics, at the core of my scientific background lies a knowledge-base of cognitive, biological, and computational neuroscience, sensation, and perception (in particular vision), and psychological and clinical research methods.

 I have spent the last five years since graduating from Union College conducting scientific research on several subjects ranging from cognitive psychology to computational neuroscience to pharmaceutical trials to epidemiology.
 In this time I helped advance several projects; contributing to three articles published in the top journal, Neurology, and three additional articles currently in peer-review.

 As a hobby and fun way of simultaneously developing my programming abilities and applying and exploring the principles of neuroscience, I began deeply exploring digital art.
 After a few years of honing my craft, I realized I developed a suite of unique techniques to make novel and beautiful digital creations.